SomeWeekendReading/someweekendreading.github.io/_posts/2023-07-19-gop-demonic-rushmore.md

 But just _look_ at all the boxes he ticks in just a few words:
 - Fetishization of a patriotic symbol (Mt Rushmore).
-- Extreme, but highly suspect religiousity ("altar" imagery and personal revelations from G-d, not just for himself, but which he wishes to impose upon others).
+- Extreme, but highly suspect religiousity ("altar" imagery and personal revelations from G-d, not just for himself, but revelations he wishes to impose upon others).
 - Invocation of weird superstitious thinking ([Ley lines](https://en.wikipedia.org/wiki/Ley_line), and magical "portals").
 - Deep fear imagery ("the enemy" is Hebrew Bible code for the devil, as well as invocation